magnusdyremoe/ElevatorTTK4115/README.md

 # HelicopterTTK4115
-Elevator project in TTK4115 - Linear system theory

-Project with Eivind Heldal Stray and Erlend Blomseth
+Helicopter project in TTK4115 Linear system theory with Eivind Heldal Stray and Erlend Blomseth

 Lab 1 - Equations of motion